Recreation Grants for Nonprofits

 Up to US $25,000

-- See separate grant page for High Impact Priority Quality of Life grants.
+- See separate grant page for High Impact Priority Impact Quality of Life grants.
 High Impact Priority Quality of Life grants are offered once per year, in the 1st grant cycle.

 Program overview